fenixzhao1/fenixzhao1.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Shuchen Zhao"
-excerpt: ""
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/